singularitti/NumerovShooting.jl/docs/src/man/installation.md

 ## Install the package

-Now I am using macOS as a standard platform to explain the following steps:
+The following installation steps are demonstrated using macOS as the standard platform:

 1. Open the Terminal app, and type `julia` to start an interactive session (known as the [REPL](https://docs.julialang.org/en/v1/stdlib/REPL/)).